efabrica-team/hermes-extension/README.md

 - More complex driver that uses Redis list(s) to deliver/process messages.
 - This driver can't use delayed execution.
 - If the message reliability is turned on the messages are re-queued when dispatcher crashes or is force-stopped.
-  Otherwise the message can be lost in these cases.
+  Otherwise, the message can be lost in these cases.
 - If the message reliability is turned on, on the **posix enabled systems** (loaded `pcntl` and `posix` extensions), the message is monitored by background heartbeat process (notifying work on the message by the handler approximately each 1 second).
 If the system is not posix enabled, the processing of the message can still be notified by the use